 This two-step process keeps your money in the market.

 The outgoing IRA custodian may charge you an account closing fee.
 The new custodian often reimburses you for the fee.
-Some even give you a good bonus and free trades for bringing money over.
-If you are going this route, be sure to ask about the account closing fee, any reimbursement, bonus and free trades.
+Some even give you a good bonus for bringing money over.
+If you are going this route, be sure to ask about the account closing fee, any reimbursement, and bonus.

 Say No To Management Fees